influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 1. [Download InfluxDB OSS 2.0](https://portal.influxdata.com/downloads/).
    Unpackage the InfluxDB binaries and place them in your `$PATH`.
 2. Stop your running InfluxDB 1.x instance.
-   Make a back-up copy of all 1.x data before upgrading:
+   Make a backup copy of all 1.x data before upgrading:

    ```sh
    cp -R .influxdb/ .influxdb_bak/